[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 And if God’s oath to Israel can fail, then God’s oath to you can fail.

-This is not a minor issue.
 This is not a theological curiosity.
 This is the collapse of everything.
 If Romans 9 doesn’t resolve this crisis, the gospel itself is in ruins.

 Because that’s where Paul is standing.
 And that’s where he’s forcing you to stand before he shows you the way out.